 - If you smoke, try to quit.
 Enlist your family's support.
 Seeing how difficult it is for you to quit may be enough to keep your kids from starting.
-At least designate your house and car as smoke-free zones.
+Sesignate your house and car as smoke-free zones.

 - Tell your children about the side effects of smoking.
-Smoking damages athletic ability, causes wrinkles, stinky breath, and stained teeth, not to mention lung and heart diseases.
+Smoking hurts athletic ability, causes wrinkles, stinky breath, stained teeth, and costs a lot of money.